 A copy of my curriculum vitae is available here.

-classes in two fields: American politics (both institutions
+classes in two fields: American politics and research

-and political behavior) and research

 methodology.
-Since 2011 I have taught
+Since 2011 I have taught the following courses:

 Research Methodology for Public Administration (graduate).

 Syllabi and other materials are available on my courses page.